Update: This article was last updated on 22nd November 2024 to reflect the accuracy and up-to-date information on the page.

 2. Smoke Sensors

-Smoke sensors can detect smoke instantly and trigger emergency alarms to alert people around.
+Sensors in everyday life include motion sensors, temperature sensors, and pressure sensors, all of which serve to make our surroundings safer and more efficient.
+Types of sensors such as smoke, heat, and gas sensors are commonly used to detect potential hazards and trigger emergency alarms to alert people around.
 The idea is to minimize the extent of the damage and save precious lives and properties.

 Recommended Reading: MASTERING STEM WITH LEGO: CREATIVE CODING PROJECTS